 The snow was soft and groomed.
 I skied some of the mountain’s oldest trails, including Upper Tamarack—a classic, sweeping Vermont style track for slightly advanced skiers.
 On a clear day, you have a view of several of the area ski resorts from the top of the mountain, including: Mount Snow, Okemo, Bromley, and Magic.

 After skiing, I checked into my room at the Long Trail House.
 Stratton has more than 20 different lodging options and one is bound to fit your budget or vision of luxury.
 A room at the Long Trail House (from $220) comes equipped with a full-kitchen, a living room with a gas fireplace, a balcony, and a large bedroom with a king-size bed.

-There are a number of dinner options available in The Village, including everything from the high-end, farm to table restaurant Verde to newly opened pizza joint Stratton Village Pie.
+There are a number of dinner options available in The Village, including everything from the high-end, farm to table restaurant Verde to classic pizza joint Stratton Village Pie.
 Skipping drinks at the popular Irish bar Green Door Pub, I opted instead for an outdoor hot tub at the Long Trail House and an early night.

 The next morning, I signed up for a guided snowshoe tour, which started at the Nordic Center and took me around icy beaver ponds and ancient colonial stonewalls.
 In the spring and summer, the mountain offers guided hikes up to the summit and keeps a lift open to ferry hikers up and down from a section of the old International Paper Trail, which connects to both the Appalachian and Long Trail.

 If you’ve got time (and four wheels) to explore beyond Stratton, 14 miles away in Londonderry is Taylor Farm, offering cheese making workshops and sleigh rides.
 Try their maple-smoked Gouda.